TKontu/ESP-LED-MQTT/README.md

 ## Change Log
 05/10/2021

- *Updated the code to be compatible with ArduinoJSON6
+ * Updated the code to be compatible with ArduinoJSON6.

 19/06/2019
 * Config is now in a separate file.